-As far as possible the work in the drawing-room and in the shops are made to supplement one another.
-In the shop the students make objects from drawings, and in the drawing-room they for a long time confine their attention to making drawings of objects that already exist.
+As far as possible the work in the drawing-room and in the shop are made to supplement one another.
+In the shop the students make objects from drawings, and in the drawingroom they for a long time confine their attention to making drawings of objects that already exist.